Protesters Clash With Police In Berlin Shutdown Demo - UrduPoint

 Protesters Clash With Police In Berlin Shutdown Demo

-Around 200 people were arrested and nine police officers injured as around 5,000 activists gathered at the city's Brandenburg Gate, after the German government banned rallies outside parliament because of fears of violence.
+A total of 365 arrests were made and ten police officers injured as around 5,000 activists gathered at the city's Brandenburg Gate, after the German government banned rallies outside parliament because of fears of violence.

-After repeated warnings for the crowd to put on face coverings went unheeded, police said they would take action to clear the protest and "detain violators".
+After repeated warnings for the crowd to put on face coverings went unheeded, police spent several hours trying to clear the demonstration.

 Protesters threw bottles, stones and fireworks at police and attacked them with pepper spray, police said, prompting officers to "use physical force and pepper spray and arrest some of the attackers".